TartanLlama/cppquiz17/questions/109/explanation.md

 The compiler tries to deduce `T` for every parameter and checks if the deduced types match.
 Because a lambda is of completely different type, it cannot be matched against `std::function<void(T)>` and the deduction process fails.
 This problem can be fixed by turning the first parameter into a so-called nondeduced context.

-[temp.deduct.type]§14.8.2.5¶5 in the standard:
+[temp.deduct.type]§17.8.2.5¶5 in the standard:
-"The nondeduced contexts are:
+"The non-deduced contexts are:

 - The nested-name-specifier of a type that was specified using a qualified-id.
 - (...)